james-huston/angular-template-grunt/README.md

 # angular-template-grunt
 This is a template for building reusable angular modules that include a grunt build process.

+## Before you start
+Note that you need to have Grunt, Karma, and Bower installed globally before you get started with any of this fun stuff.

+	sudo npm install -g grunt-cli karma karma-ng-scenario karma-jasmine bower

 ## Creating your repo based on this template
 To fire up this template, create your own new empty repo and then run the following command from withing it's root directory.